Flares

 to several minutes.
 Since smoke doesn't generate light, smoke flares are useful only in daylight.

-Note that they're wearing gloves to protect against the immense heat the flares give off.
+Photo: Handheld flares: Left: An airman holds a a signal flare during survival training.
+Note that he's wearing gloves to protect against the heat the flare gives off.

-Photo by Erik Gudmundson courtesy of US Air Force.
+Photo by Morgan R. Lipinski courtesy of US Air Force.

 Rocket flares